stu4355226/FSM_based_UART_Protocol/README.md

 -------------
 ![Schematic](/Images/schmatic.jpg)

-This UART using FIFO as a buffer sending files between TX(Sender) and Rx(Reciver).
+This UART is using FIFO as a buffer sending files between TX(Sender) and Rx(Reciver).
 In general cases, UART will use two FIFO buffers to store and send the queuing data,
 I'm using only a FIFO and a FSM to control the FIFO whenever to send or store the queuing data.
 In the project3, I added a mask to classify data into 4 classes – class1,2,3 and 4 (not valid data).